 The terms and conditions under which Partners of the Global Compact Office and Local Networks may use the Global Compact name and logo will normally be set out in documentation or agreements establishing or memorializing the relationship.
 In all other cases, where there is no agreement, the policies set forth herein will apply.
 A logo template has been created for Local Networks and will be adapted on demand.
 This logo can only be used by the official representatives of the Local Network concerned in the context of their official activities. >> Guidance for Local Networks on the use of the Global Compact logos (pdf)

 Maintaining consistency in the display of the Global Compact name and logo by the Global Compact and its Local Networks, Partners, Participants and other Stakeholders is an important aspect of the strategy to advocate the principles of the Global Compact.
-Accordingly, when participants, stakeholders and local networks incorporate the Global Compact name and logos in their materials for the permitted uses outlined above, they are asked to strictly adhere to the following guidelines regarding the reproduction and display of the Global Compact name and logos.
+Accordingly, when participants, stakeholders and local networks incorporate the Global Compact name and logos in their materials for the permitted uses outlined above, they are asked to strictly adhere to the following guidelines regarding the reproduction and display of the Global Compact name and logos described above.
 For more guidance, please refer to the Global Compact Design Manual (pdf).

 In the case of the colour logo, the colours from the artwork provided by the Global Compact Office should not be modified.
 To ensure readability, the colour logo should always appear on a white or light-coloured background.
 The logo may be reproduced in black and white for use on other backgrounds.
 A screen tint or shade should never be used when reproducing the Global Compact logo or Endorser logo.